 A. Yes!
 4-H is in every county in Wisconsin.
 In Wisconsin thousands of members are in hundreds of local 4-H clubs.
 Thousands more are involved in 4-H through school enrichment, short-term programs, and camping.
 In addition, thousands of adults volunteer their time to assist with the 4-H program.
 You can become part of 4-H by contacting the Clark County UW-Extension Office and asking about 4-H. Our Office number is 715-743-5121.
-Our website is: clark.uwex.edu/.
+Our website is: https://clark.extension.wisc.edu/

 Q. What is UW-Extension?
-A. Cooperative Extension is a u

 A. Cooperative Extension is a unique achievement in education because it functions as a partnership of local people, county government, the state university, and the federal government.
 While it fulfilled primarily agricultural needs early last century, it now helps many more sectors of society confront new problems and educational needs.
-Today Cooperative Extension is aggressively changing to meet the complex needs and priorities of Wisconsin people and their communities.
+Today Extension is aggressively changing to meet the complex needs and priorities of Wisconsin people and their communities.